mahi24326/mahi24326/README.md

 ## Mahi Yadav

-ECE undergraduate at IIIT Delhi with a primary interest in software engineering and systems programming, and experience working across software and hardware systems.
+ECE undergraduate at IIIT Delhi with a primary interest in software engineering and VLSI, with experience working across software and hardware systems.

 ### Current Focus
 - Backend development and software design